verdaccio/website/website/blog/2019-09-30-verdaccio-430-release.md

 Verdaccio keeps growing thanks to their users.
 This release is a minor one we do every month, further [information about our releases can be read here](https://github.com/verdaccio/contributing/blob/master/RELEASES.md).

-Furthermore, the info about the release is also available [at GitHub releases page](https://github.com/verdaccio/verdaccio/releases/tag/v4.3.0).
+Furthermore, the info about the release is also available at the [GitHub releases page](https://github.com/verdaccio/verdaccio/releases/tag/v4.3.0).

 We have some highlights to share: